Chloe Van Landschoot

-Chloe Van Landschoot (born September 9, 1997 in Grimsby, Ontario), is a Canadian actress, director, writer, dancer, and nurse.
-She began her career as a model and also worked as a nurse before attracting notice for portraying Kristi Miller, a bisexual paramedic, in the MGM+ science fiction horror television series From (2022–present).
+Chloe Van Landschoot (born September 9, 1997, in Hamilton, Ontario), is a Canadian actress, director, writer, dancer, and nurse.

+Van Landschoot began her career as a model and also worked as a nurse before attracting notice for portraying Kristi Miller, a third year medical student, in the MGM+ science fiction horror television series From (2022–present).

+After a series of small roles in various films, she starred as the lead role of Sara in the horror film Son of Sara: Volume 1 (2026).

 Early life

 Born in Grimsby, Ontario in 1997, her family is of Belgian descent.
-She has since settled in Toronto, where she studied nursing.
+She has since settled in Toronto, where she studied nursing before entering show business.

 Career

-Early work

 Van Landschoot first began dabbling in commercial modelling and dance when she was 13.
-While pursing a career in show business, Van Lanschoot also worked as a nurse in an emergency room in Toronto.
+While pursuing a career in show business, Van Lanschoot also worked as a nurse in an emergency room in Toronto.
 In a 2023 interview, she said:I knew deep down that doing both was possible.
 Doing both was what made me the type of artist that I am...Van Landschoot began her acting career with small roles in films such as the 2013 Carrie remake, the television film Chris Watts: Confessions of a Killer (2020), and the independent film Lune (2021).

-Breakthrough with From

-Van Landschoot experienced a career breakthrough when she was cast as Kristi Miller, a bisexual paramedic, in the MGM+ science fiction horror television series From.
+Van Landschoot experienced a career breakthrough when she was cast as Kristi Miller, a bisexual third year medical student, in the MGM+ science fiction horror television series From.
 Van Landschoot was working full-time as a nurse in Toronto during the height of the COVID-19 pandemic before she was cast on the series in 2021.

 Deadline announced that she was cast in July 2021, and the first season of the series was released globally in 2022.
 The second season of From premiered on April 23, 2023.
 The third season of From premiered on September 22, 2024.
-A fourth season of From has been announced and is speculated to be released in 2026.
+The fourth season of From premiered on April 19, 2026.